vjanagaran/poultryco/docs/plg-cci-frameworks/06_Operational_Playbook.md

 ### External Email Templates

-**Lead Outreach Email:**
+**Association Partnership Outreach:**
 ```
-Subject: [Name], noticed your PoultryCo activity 👋
+Subject: Partnership Opportunity: PoultryCo for [Association Name] Members

-Hi [Name],
+Hi [Association President Name],

 I hope this email finds you well.
-I noticed you've been actively using PoultryCo's FCR calculator - that's great to see!

-I saw that [Farm Name] has grown to [XX]K birds.
-At this scale, many farmers we work with find that managing everything in spreadsheets becomes challenging.

-PoultryCare ERP has helped farms like yours:
-• Track multiple batches simultaneously
+I'm reaching out because I believe PoultryCo could provide significant value to your members.

+PoultryCo is a free professional platform built specifically for the poultry industry, offering:
+• Free calculators (FCR, Feed, Profit)
+• Expert Q&A community
+• Market price updates
+• Professional networking
-• Generate reports for bank loans in minutes
+• All in Tamil/English, mobile-first

-• Reduce admin time by 2+ hours/day
-• Improve FCR by 0.1-0.2 points
+We're already working with [Other Association] and [Another Association], helping [X] farmers access professional tools at no cost.

-Would you be open to a quick 15-minute call to see if it might be helpful for [Farm Name]?
+Would you be open to a 30-minute call to explore how we could serve your members?

-You can schedule directly here: [Calendly link]
+You can schedule here: [Calendly link]

 Best regards,
 Janagaran
-Founder, PoultryCare & PoultryCo
+Founder, PoultryCo
 +91 [phone]
 ```

 ---

-**Demo Follow-up Email:**
+**Event Follow-up Email:**
 ```
-Subject: Thanks for the demo call, [Name]!
+Subject: Great connecting at [Event Name]!

 Hi [Name],

-It was great speaking with you today about how PoultryCare can help [Farm Name].

-As discussed, here's what we covered:
-• Multi-batch tracking for your growing operation
-• Automated reports for your bank requirements
-• Time savings of ~2 hours/day on admin work

-Next Steps:
-1. [Download the proposal] - includes ROI calculation
-2. [Start your 30-day free trial]
-3. Schedule implementation call if you'd like to proceed

-I'm here if you have any questions.
-Looking forward to helping [Farm Name] scale efficiently!
+It was wonderful meeting you at [Event Name]!
+I enjoyed our conversation about [specific topic discussed].

+As we discussed, PoultryCo is a free platform serving the poultry community with:
+• Professional tools and calculators
+• Expert community support
+• Market insights
+• Industry networking

+I thought you might find it valuable for [specific use case they mentioned].
+You can explore it here: poultryco.net

+I'd love to stay connected and continue the conversation.
+Feel free to reach out anytime!

 Best,
 Janagaran

 P.S.
-I've also included a case study of a similar farm ([Farm Name], [XX]K birds) that's been using PoultryCare for 6 months.
+If you're interested in partnering or have questions, I'm always happy to chat.
 ```

 ---